putbullet/printf/README.md

 Project Title: printf
-Compilation

-To compile your code, you can use the following command:
+To compile use the following command:

 ```bash :